Why Hire Someone with a Developmental Disability?

-Businesses focused on inclusion in the workplace create more opportunities for people with disabilities and gain skilled workers who are dedicated, dependable and motivated to showcase their abilities.
+- Build a Diverse Workplace – Businesses focused on inclusion in the workplace create more opportunities for people with disabilities and gain skilled workers who are dedicated, dependable and motivated to showcase their abilities.

 This Toolkit provides information and resources to help employers recruit, hire and retain employees with disabilities and best practices to foster an inclusive workplace.
 All of OOD’s employer resources can be found in one place!
-CLICK HERE TO VIEW THE TOOLKIT.

 Windmills is a FREE interactive training program provided by Opportunities for Ohioans with Disabilities designed for businesses.
 The program’s goal is to enhance awareness of cultural diversity and examine personal attitudes and biases toward people with disabilities.
-Find out more about how you can apply this training to your business by contacting an ODD Windmills facilitator.
+Find out more about how you can apply this training to your business by contacting an OOD Windmills facilitator.

 Hiring a person with a disability brings many benefits beyond just filling a job, such as higher return on investment, marketing and innovation.